Atlas-OS/Atlas/src/Desktop/Atlas/3. Configuration/README.txt

     https://github.com/Atlas-OS/Atlas/wiki/3.-Post-Install#sleep-states
     Allows you to use sleep/hibernate.
   - Idle:
-    Disables system idle, will DISPLAY your cpu being used at 100%.
+    Disables system idle, will DISPLAY your CPU being used at 100%.
 It is not actually under 100% load.

 - Printing
   Default: Disabled